 Bake the cookies at 185 C for 15 mins.
 Once done check and make sure it's cooked.
 Bake for another 5 mins and allow to cool.
 Sometimes it may take another 10 more minutes.

-Let it cool completely before removing from the tray and dusting with some icing sugar.
+Let it cool completely before removing it from the tray and dusting it with some icing sugar.